nicharuc/sentiment_pred/README.md

 ![alt text](https://github.com/nicharuc/sentiment_pred_scopeai/blob/master/neg_img.png)

 We can see that keywords with embeddings that point out to negative sentiment are those that tend to show how the film failed to evoke a clear interest or profound emotions.

+Further steps:
+- We can try weighing embeddings by TF-IDF weights to give more importance to words that are more representative of that particular review.
+- We can try other models such as neural networks.
+We would need to see if increasing complexity of the model by a lot actually translates to significant improvements as simple Logistics Regression model also performs quite well.
+- We can analyze misclassified reviews and see if there is a trend in reviews that are misclassified.